 This course is a continuation of semiconductor material engineering and electronic device courses.
 In this course, students will be exposed to the basic theories of heterostructures and their applications for electronic and opto-electronic devices including memories.
-Specifically, students are exposed to the major types of GaAs and GaN-alloyed semiconductors, their physical properties and structures which make them suitable for electronic and opto-electronic devices.
-Heterojunction bipolar transistors and modulation-doped field effect transistors will be used to describe the basic characteristics needed for electronic device operation.
-Then, to explain the required characteristics for opto-electronic devices, semiconductor lasers will be used as an example.
+Specifically, students are exposed to the major types of GaAs and GaNalloyed semiconductors, their physical properties and structures which make them suitable for electronic and opto-electronic devices.
+Heterojunction bipolar transistors and modulation-doped field effect transistors will be used to describe the basic characteristics needed for electronic devices, semiconductor lasers will be used as an example.